BUZZARDGTA/ScriptInstances-Stand-Lua/README.md

 ## Description

-Formerly created by NotYourDope [on PS3](https://playersquared.com/threads/nyd-projects-collection-v3.3255/), here implemented in Lua for Stand.
+Formerly created [by NotYourDope on PS3](https://playersquared.com/threads/nyd-projects-collection-v3.3255/), here implemented in Lua for Stand.

-While this script is active, you will be notified whenever a Rockstar script is loaded/unloaded.
+While this script is active, you will be notified whenever a Rockstar script is loaded/unloaded.<br>
 This can be especially useful for developers trying to figure out how something works.

 ## Screenshots